nanu-c/RePhone_Create_Kit_Source_Code/readme.txt

-Scriven42's Modified RePhone Kit Create Source Code
+## Scriven42's Modified RePhone Kit Create Source Code

--Added ability to type and send messages, not just send pre-written canned messages.
+-Added a keyboard to type new messages, not just send pre-written canned messages.

+---

 If you want to install without compiling yourself, please try these steps: